worlickwerx/sbig-util/README.md

 ### Building and running the SDK test code

-To validate that everything is installed properly thus far, you can build and run SBIG's test code.
+To validate that the SDK functions on your Linux system with your camera, you can build and run SBIG's test code.
 ```
 cd sdk/app